-Fluorescence in situ hybridization (FISH) is a molecular test pathologists perform to learn more about the genetic material in a cell.
+FISH stands for fluorescence in situ hybridization.
+It is a molecular test pathologists perform to learn more about the genetic material in a cell.
 FISH is commonly used to look for genetic changes in tumours.

 FISH uses a fluorescent probe which has been designed to stick to a unique segment of DNA (the target).
 FISH probes are called fluorescent because they only produce a colour when they are exposed to certain types of light.
 As a result, pathologists need to use a special type of microscope which can produce specific types of light and detect the colour coming from the probe.

 The results are captured in an image on a computer for further analysis.
 When the probe finds a change in the location of the target DNA, the result is called a translocation.
 When the probe finds a change in the total amount of target DNA, the result is called an amplification or deletion depending on the type of change identified.